Health (game terminology): Mechanics

 In video games, as in tabletop role-playing games, an object usually loses health as a result of being attacked.
 Protection points or armor help them to reduce the damage taken.
 Characters acting as tanks usually have more health and armor.
-In many games, particularly role-playing video games, the player starts with a small amount of health and defense points, but can increase them by gaining the required amount of experience points and raising the character's level.
+In many games, particularly role-playing video games, the player starts with a small number of health and defense points, but can increase them by gaining the required number of experience points and raising the character's level.

 In game design, it is considered important to clearly show that the player's character (or other object that they control) is losing health.
 In his book Level Up!: The Guide to Great Video Game Design, game designer Scott Rogers wrote that "health should deplete in an obvious manner, because with every hit, a player is closer to losing their life".
 As examples of visualizing health loss, Rogers cited Arthur of Ghosts 'n Goblins, who loses a piece of armor with each sustained hit, as well as the cars in the Grand Theft Auto series, in which smoke begins to flow from the hood after the car takes a significant amount of damage.

 The use of health points simplifies the game development process (since developers do not need to create complex damage systems), allows computers to simplify calculations associated with the game, and makes it easier for the player to understand the game.
 However, more complex and realistic damage systems are used in a number of games.
 In Dwarf Fortress, instead of health points, dwarves have separate body parts, each of which can be damaged.
 The Fallout games use health points, but allow characters to inflict damage to different parts of the enemy's body, which affects gameplay.
 For example, if a leg is injured, the character can get a fracture, which will reduce their movement speed, and if their arm is injured, the character can drop their weapon.
 Health can also serve as a plot element.
 In Assassin's Creed, if the protagonist takes too much damage, thus departing from the "correct" route, the game ends and returns the player to the nearest checkpoint.

 In some games such as The Legend of Zelda and Monster Hunter, only the player's health points are visible.
 This is done so that the player does not know how many blows still need to be delivered, which makes the game less predictable.
 Contrariwise, other games such as the Street Fighter series have both the player's and the opponent's health meters clearly visible, which allows the player to understand how successful their combat strategy is and how many remaining blows need to be inflicted on the enemy.